owkin/plism-benchmark/README.md

 ## Contribute

-Please refer to our [documentation](https://owkin.github.io/plism-benchmark) to follow our contribution guidelines.
+Please refer to our documentation at XXXX to follow our contribution guidelines.

 > [!IMPORTANT]
 > Please report the output of `results.csv` in your PR description as illustrated above, along with the number of tiles used to compute the metrics.